Anti-Corruption Foundation

-On 9 October 2019, the FBK was declared a "foreign agent" by the Ministry of Justice.
+On 9 October 2019, the FBK was declared a "foreign agent" by the Russian Ministry of Justice.
 On 9 June 2021, the FBK was designated as an extremist organization and liquidated by the Moscow City Court.
-On 11 July 2022, Navalny announced the relaunch of the FBK as an international organization.
+On 11 July 2022, while imprisoned, Navalny announced the relaunch of the FBK as an international organization.

 Mission

 FBK Executive Director Vladimir Ashurkov formulated the fund's strategy as pressure on the authorities in order to push them towards internal reforms, working in two directions: organizing situations in which government structures will feel pressure, and creating a real alternative to the current power system.

 History

 Creation

+FBK was founded by Alexei Navalny.
 The Foundation was registered on 9 September 2011 (account No. 7714013315, OGRN 1117799018204).
 According to Vladimir Ashurkov, the founders of the fund gained experience in public and transparent fundraising by organizing financing for the RosPil project.
 A significant amount was collected through the Yandex.Money payment system, which provided financial support for the project for a year.
 In parallel, the founders of the fund are working on the idea of involving on a permanent basis professional lawyers and economists in the search for and suppression of corruption schemes in the public procurement system.
 The contractual basis will allow to get some guarantees, in contrast to the scheme for working with volunteers.